bekk/azure-workshop/README.md

     }
     ```

 > [!NOTE]
 > `azurerm_service_plan.todo.id` references a *read-only* attribute (somtimes called an exported attribute), an attribute automatically generated or provided by either the infrastructure provider (e.g., Azure) or the Terraform provider (i.e `azurerm`) as a helping attribute.
 They can be found in the documentation for a given resource (e.g., [for `azurerm_service_plan`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/app_service_plan#attributes-reference)) All attributes can be referenced, but exported attributes are only available after the resource has been created.

 5. `terraform apply` will create the web app and pull the image specified in the `application_stack` block.

-    > [!IMPORTANT]
+> [!NOTE]
 > The image might take a couple of minutes to pull and start.
 We'll move on to the database meanwhile.

 ## Database